Best Practices for Managing AWS Access Keys

-For information about how to create IAM users with administrative permissions, see Creating an Administrators Group Using the Console in the IAM User Guide guide.
+For information about how to create an IAM user with administrative permissions, see Creating an Administrators Group Using the Console in the IAM User Guide guide.

 Use an IAM role and temporary security credentials in these scenarios:

 You need to grant cross-account access.
 Use an IAM role to establish trust between accounts, and then grant users in one account limited permissions to access the trusted account.
-For more information, see Cross-Account API Access Using IAM Roles in the IAM User Guide guide.
+For more information, see Walkthrough: Delegating Access Across AWS Accounts Using IAM Roles in the IAM User Guide guide.

 You want to federate into AWS and your organization supports SAML 2.0.
-If you work with an organization that has an identity provider that supports SAML 2.0, configure the provider to use SAML to exchange authentication information with AWS and get back a set of temporary security credentials.
+If you work for an organization that has an identity provider that supports SAML 2.0, configure the provider to use SAML to exchange authentication information with AWS and get back a set of temporary security credentials.
 For more information, see Using Your Organization's Authentication System and SAML to Grant Access to AWS Resources in the Using Temporary Security Credentials guide.

 You want to federate into AWS and your organization has an on-premises identity store.
 If users can authenticate inside your organization, you can write an application that can issue them temporary security credentials for access to AWS resources.
 For more information, see Using Your Organization's Authentication System to Grant Access to AWS Resources in the Using Temporary Security Credentials guide.

 If you do need to create access keys for programmatic access to AWS, create an IAM user and grant that user only the permissions he or she needs.
 Then generate an access key for that user.
-For details, see Administering Access Keys for IAM Users in the Using IAM guide.
+For details, see Managing Access Keys for IAM Users in the IAM User Guide guide.

-Remember that if you are running an application on an Amazon EC2 instance and the application needs access to AWS resources, you should use an IAM role and Roles for EC2, as described in the previous section.
+Remember that if you are running an application on an Amazon EC2 instance and the application needs access to AWS resources, you should use IAM roles for EC2, as described in the previous section.